 Weasel Words in Safety – Words that promise much but deliver little

-Guest Post by the late George Robotham
+One of my favourites by the late George Robotham

 Those of you who read my posts will know I am a big critic of the long, ponderous written communications, that seems to infect the safety world.
 Given a choice many people take a least time / least effort approach to life, if your written communications is too much like hard work, a lot of people are simply not going to put in the work to read it.
 Busy people do not have the time to read tomes and busy people do not have the time to write the